lhp81/cf-data-structures/README.md

  * delete(self, val): remove val from the tree if present, if not present this method is a no-op.
 Return None in all cases

 * **Merge Sort** _A merge sort function that is unfortunately inefficient_
  * This consists of one function, merge_sort(l).
 The function will return a sorted list of the values in the given list.
-In creating this function I referred to [rosetta code's merge/sort pseudocode](http://rosettacode.org/wiki/Sorting_algorithms/Merge_sort), which I translated to Python.
+In creating this function I referred to [rosetta code's merge/sort pseudocode](http://rosettacode.org/wiki/Sorting_algorithms/Merge_sort), which helped me to organize my thoughts.